Schembechler son, players say Michigan coach knew of abuse - WTMJ

 Matt Schembechler, 62, and former Wolverines players Daniel Kwiatkowski and Gilvanni Johnson told similar stories about how Dr. Robert E. Anderson, who died in 2008, molested and digitally penetrated them during physical exams decades ago.
 They also talked about how Bo Schembechler, a Michigan icon whose statue stands outside a university building that bears his name, refused to protect them and allowed Anderson to continue abusing players and other patients for years.

 Anderson “was supported by a culture that placed the reputation of the university above the health and safety of the students,” Matt Schembechler said during a news conference in the Detroit suburb of Novi.
-“That is the culture that made my father a legend and placed his statue in front of Schembechler Hall.
-It’s a culture he believes — as he did — no man is more important than the team.”
+“That is the culture that made my father a legend and placed his statue in front of Schembechler Hall.”

 “Bo promised them that if I attended the University of Michigan and played football that Bo would be a father to me and look after me like I was family,” Kwiatkowski said, referring to his parents.
 “We were a poor, working-class family and my parents were very worried about my future and being able to pay for medical bills.
 Bo promised my family that he would keep me safe, make sure I got the best medical treatment.
 We were sold.”

-Note: This story has been corrected to delete a reference to Bo Schembechler dying in 2004.
-He died in 2006.